tayhalla/tayhalla.github.io/content/post/caDisplayLink.md

 > A CADisplayLink object is a timer object that allows your application to synchronize its drawing to the refresh rate of the display.
 Your application creates a new display link, providing a target object and a selector to be called when the screen is updated

 Sounds like just what we need.
-The API for `CADisplayLink` is pretty similiar to NSTimer.
+The API for `CADisplayLink` is pretty similar to NSTimer.
 You alloc/init an instance, assign is to a runloop, give it a target and selector, and you have a callback that occurs whenever a redraw is about to happen on the screen.

 Here's the code: